abhi0395/mycv/README.md

 <div class="list">

-Suman Sourav Biswal (MS, IISER Berhampur): Co-mentoring a project on characterizing neutral gas in the ISM of nearby galaxies (2026–present, IUCAA VSP Program Student).
+Suman Sourav Biswal (MS, IISER Berhampur): Co-mentored with Prof. Sowgat Muzahid on a project characterizing neutral gas in the ISM of nearby galaxies (Jun–Aug 2026; IUCAA VSP student).

-Roshna V (MSc, Central University of Andhra Pradesh): Co-mentoring a project on the data-driven approach to model quasar continuum (2026–present, IUCAA VSP Program Student).
+Roshna V (MSc, Central University of Andhra Pradesh): Co-mentored with Prof. Sowgat Muzahid on a data-driven approach to modeling quasar continua (Jun–Aug 2026; IUCAA VSP student).

 Paryag Sharma (PhD, Central University of Himachal Pradesh):
-Co-mentoring a project on the circumgalactic medium of quasars using SDSS and DESI data; manuscript in preparation (2026–present).
+Co-mentoring with Prof. Raghunathan Srianand and Prof. Hum Chand on the circumgalactic medium of quasars using SDSS and DESI data (2026–present).

-Sumukha Bharadwaj (PhD, Indian Institute of Space Science and Technology): Co-mentoring a project on the circumgalactic medium of low-redshift galaxies using SDSS, DESI, and HST data; manuscript in preparation (2026–present).
+Sumukha Bharadwaj (PhD, Indian Institute of Space Science and Technology): Co-mentoring with Prof. Anand Narayanan on the circumgalactic medium of low-redshift galaxies using SDSS, DESI, and HST data (2026–present).

-Joanne Tan (PhD, Max Planck Institute for Astrophysics): Co-mentored a project on metal absorbers in TNG100 simulations; manuscript in preparation (2025–2026, now a postdoc at ASIAA, Taiwan).
+Joanne Tan (PhD, Max Planck Institute for Astrophysics): Co-mentored with Dr. Thorsten Naab on metal absorbers in the TNG100 simulation (2025–2026; now a postdoctoral researcher at ASIAA, Taiwan).

 Corey Dodeson (Undergraduate, UC Berkeley): Supervised a short-term reading project on the circumgalactic medium (2023).